david-cortes/cmfrec/README.md

 | softImpute    | ALS-SVD  | Static | 195.73   | 0.808293     | Unscaled lambda
 | Vowpal Wabbit | SGD      | Yes    | 293      | 1.054546     | See details

+_Benchmark for implicit feedback models to come in the future._

 ## Basic Idea